Politics of France: Constitution

-Executive branch
+Executive

-France has a semi-presidential system of government, with both a President and a Prime Minister.
-The Prime Minister is responsible to the French Parliament.
-A presidential candidate is required to obtain a nationwide majority of non-blank votes at either the first or second round of balloting, which implies that the President is somewhat supported by at least half of the voting population.
+France has a semi-presidential system of government, with both a president and a prime minister.
+The prime minister is responsible to the French Parliament.
+A presidential candidate is required to obtain a nationwide majority of non-blank votes at either the first or second round of balloting, which implies that the president is somewhat supported by at least half of the voting population.

+President

-As a consequence, the President of France is the pre-eminent figure in French politics.
-He appoints the Prime Minister.
-Though the President may not de jure dismiss the Prime Minister, nevertheless, if the Prime Minister is from the same political side, they can, in practice, have them resign on demand.
-(De Gaulle is said to have initiated this practice "by requiring undated letters of resignation from his nominees to the premiership," though more recent Presidents have not necessarily used this method.)
-The President appoints the ministers, ministers-delegate and secretaries.
-When the President's political party or supporters control parliament, the President is the dominant player in executive action, choosing whomever he wishes for the government, and having it follow his political agenda (parliamentary disagreements do occur, though, even within the same party).
+As a consequence, the president of France is the pre-eminent figure in French politics.
+He appoints the prime minister and chairs the Council of Ministers (Cabinet meeting).
+Though the president may not de jure dismiss the prime minister, nevertheless, if the prime minister is from the same political side, they can, in practice, have them resign on demand (De Gaulle is said to have initiated this practice "by requiring undated letters of resignation from his nominees to the premiership," though more recent presidents have not necessarily used this method).
+The president appoints the ministers, ministers-delegate and secretaries on the prime minister's proposal.
+When the president's political party or supporters control parliament, the president is the dominant player in executive action, choosing whomever he wishes for the government, and having it follow his political agenda (parliamentary disagreements do occur, though, even within the same party).

-However, when the President's political opponents control parliament, the President's dominance can be severely limited, as they must choose a Prime Minister and government who reflect the majority in parliament, and who may implement the agenda of the parliamentary majority.
+However, when the president's political opponents control parliament, the president's dominance can be severely limited, as they must choose a prime minister and government who reflect the majority in parliament, and who may implement the agenda of the parliamentary majority.
 When parties from opposite ends of the political spectrum control parliament and the presidency, the power-sharing arrangement is known as cohabitation.
-Before 2002, cohabitation occurred more commonly, because the term of the President was seven years and the term of the National Assembly was five years.
-With the term of the President shortened to five years, and with the presidential and parliamentary elections separated by only a few months, this is less likely to happen.
+Before 2002, cohabitation occurred more commonly, because the term of the president was seven years and the term of the National Assembly was five years.
+With the term of the president shortened to five years, and with the presidential and parliamentary elections separated by only a few months, this is less likely to happen.

 Emmanuel Macron became president on 14 May 2017, succeeding François Hollande.
-In the 2022 presidential election president Macron was re-elected after beating his far-right rival, Marine Le Pen, in the runoff.
+In the 2022 presidential election President Macron was re-elected after beating his far-right rival, Marine Le Pen, in the runoff.
 He was the first re-elected incumbent French president since 2002.